 - Clear explanations of what distressing voices are and what causes them

 - Techniques to explore and re-evaluate the links between self-esteem, beliefs about voices and feelings

 - Practical steps to reduce the distress that hearing voices can cause

 - Consideration of the impact on friends, family and advice for how they can help

 3. Coping therapy workbook

 Using coping strategies is one way of helping people manage their voices.
-Coping strategies can help make voices less distressing and help us feel more in control and be able to get on with our lives.
+Coping strategies can help make voices less distressing and help people feel more in control and be able to get on with our lives.

-You may already use coping strategies without being aware of it.
+People may already use coping strategies without being aware of it.